321nomyzS/Wordle-Literalnie-PL-Calculator/README.md

 1. Open the main page of the application.
 2. Enter the known information about the word as per the instructions on the site.
 3. Submit the data to receive the suggested optimal word for your game.

-## License 📄

-Specify the type of license under which the project is released (e.g., MIT, GPL).

-## Contributions 🤝

-If you are interested in contributing to the project, please reach out.

 ---